 - Market-Based Title: Slizer is the toyline's European name.
 This was changed to Throwbots in the United States.

 - Meaningful Name: The Slizers get their names from whatever element they represent.
+For example, the Slizer representing fire is named Fire (in Slizers) or Torch (in Throwbots).

 - Only Six Faces: Or, to be precise, only one head-mold was released.
 The characters wore either helmets or visors.